Informfully/Experiments/experiments/recsys_2025/README.md

   1) 'only_mentions' option counts mentions if it detects a subset of the specified party buckets, and no other parties from unspecified buckets in the article.
   For example, the list ['party1', 'party2'] and an article that mentions only 'party1' will match.
-  If the article were to include 'party3', it would not match.
+  If the article included 'party3', it would not match.
   2) 'composition' option counts mentions if it detects a subset for each specified party bucket.
   For example, the list with two buckets [['party1', 'party2'], ['party3', 'party4']] will match an article that contains ['party1', 'party4'].
   It will not match if a party from one of the buckets is absent.